truemark/autoalarm/README.md

 on EC2 instance states and tag changes.
 - **CloudWatch Alarm Integration**: Supports creating both static threshold CloudWatch alarms and anomaly detection alarms.
 - **Customization Through Tags**: Uses tags to define alarm thresholds and conditions, allowing per-instance customization.
-Tags can be dynamically updated to configure statistics for anomanly detection alarms, thresholds for warning and critical static threshold alarms, in addition to evaluation period length and number of periods.
+Tags can be dynamically updated to configure statistics for anomaly detection alarms, thresholds for warning and critical static threshold alarms, in addition to evaluation period length and number of periods.
 - **Scalable and Extendable**: Designed to handle multiple instances and can be extended to support other AWS resources.